Academic Operational Policies

 Upon payment of the prescribed tuition and non-tuition related feeds, a registered student is entitled to receive instruction as to the maximum number of courses/credits as set out in the official program of study for each semester of the program.

 Additional tuition feeds will be charged for each course beyond the established number of courses/credits for the prescribed semester should a student wish to:

 b) repeat a course taken previously; or,

-c) be required to take foundation-level courses;
+c) take required foundation-level courses.

 Placement and practicum courses will be charged at 40%.

 Note: When a student is over the course/credit limit for a semester, the student will be required to pay an additional fee.
 This requirement applies even if the student is repeating a course.